 The hard work from people in the biotech sector is instrumental in helping others live healthier, happier lives — often by opening new possibilities and solving longstanding problems.
-Here are six startups set to disrupt the health care sector and the medical treatments and diagnostic capabilities within it.
+Here are six biotech disruptors set to impact the health care sector and the medical treatments and diagnostic capabilities within it.

 Most people know certain conditions they have could make their offspring more likely to develop complications.
 That’s why some take preconception tests first.
 However, many of those on the market have major shortcomings because they only look at a tiny portion of one parent’s genome.
 A startup called Orchid is trying to improve upon that.

 CEO Noor Siddiqui founded the San Francisco-based business in 2019, driven to do it after some of her family members received devastating diagnoses that affected their ability to have healthy children.
 Orchid’s approach involves both partners taking an at-home saliva test that analyzes substantially more of each of their genomes than other preconception tests can.

 The couple then receives a report that shows the probability of genetic risks, plus a model of how their combined DNA will create a child.
 If the test shows a raised risk for issues, people get advice on proactive measures to minimize them, such as in vitro fertilization or adjusting their diets.
 The company recently completed a $4.5 million seed round, so investors obviously find this approach intriguing.

 A proteome is the full set of proteins that a particular genome encodes.
 Thus, the field of proteomics helps researchers identify the links between the proteins a cell or tissue produces and the events that cause a disease to begin or progress.